itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ### 3. Output Result

-​	Here, we present the device geometry as defined in the structure file, along with the P-type and N-type dopant distributions, and the overall doping distribution.
+​Here, we present the device geometry as defined in the structure file, along with the P-type and N-type dopant distributions, and the overall doping distribution.

-​	Application Library path: `:examples\active_demo\doping\MOD\plots\MOD00_struct_time\doping`
+​Application Library path: `:examples\active_demo\doping\MOD\plots\MOD00_struct_time\doping`

 |                   Boron Active Doping                   |                      Net Doping                       |                   Phosphorus Active Doping                   |
 | :-----------------------------------------------------: | :---------------------------------------------------: | :----------------------------------------------------------: |